A nominee director is an agent appointed by the beneficial owner of the company with the purpose of increasing confidentiality.

 Nominee directors in BVI may be appointed by those who are interested in opening a BVI offshore company but do not wish to be directly associated with the business.
 The nominee will be able to take on certain duties and responsibilities based on an explicit agreement and a power of attorney.
-Nominee director services can be popular among offshore investors in the British Virgin Islands and the main advantage is the fact that the beneficial owner or the beneficial director is the one to decide the actual involvement level of the nominee.
+Nominee director services can be popular among offshore investors in the British Virgin Islands and the main advantage is the fact that the beneficial owner or the beneficial director is the one who decides the effective involvement level of the nominee.
 In practice, the needs of different investors will determine the involvement level and, consequently, the costs for this type of service.

-provide a wide range of services related not only to company formation but also to company management, including nominee director and nominee shareholder services.
+Our BVI company incorporation specialists provide a wide range of services related not only to company formation but also to company management, including nominee director and nominee shareholder services.
 Below, our specialists highlight the main advantage of having a nominee director but also some issues the company founders need to be aware of.

 BVI offshore company nominee director